nicholaswilde/recipes/docs/vegetarian/veggie-burgers.md

 ### Step 5

-To a large mixing bowl, add drained, dried black beans and mash well with a fork, leaving only a few whole beans.
+To a large mixing bowl, add drained, cooked dried [black beans][2] and mash well with a fork, leaving only a few whole beans.

 ### Step 6